What are employment classification types in the workplace?

 Consider all aspects of the employer-employee relationship

 Before classifying employees, take time to determine the level of control you have over their work, the salary provided and the duration of their role.
-Additionally, consider their contracts, the type of work they perform and the benefits offered to avoid potential misclassification.
+Additionally, consider their contracts, the type of work they perform and the benefits offered to avoid risk of misclassification.

 Familiarise yourself with UK employment laws regarding permanent, temporary, full-time and part-time work.
-This includes understanding minimum age limits, working hours, and overtime regulations to ensure compliance.
+This includes understanding minimum age limits, working hours, and overtime regulations to help confirm alignment with current official guidance.

 This guide provides employers with a clearer sense of how to define both employment status and employment contracts.
 UK laws outline different conditions and regulations for different types of employment.
-Therefore, it is useful to be well-versed in these regulations when drafting worker or employee contracts.
+It is helpful to review current official guidance when preparing worker or employee contracts